 On December 16, 2021, the PCAOB issued a report on its determinations that it is unable to inspect or investigate completely PCAOB-registered public accounting firms headquartered in Mainland China or Hong Kong, because of positions taken by PRC authorities in such jurisdictions.
 This includes our auditors, which are headquartered in Hong Kong.
 On August 26, 2022, the PCAOB announced that it had signed a Statement of Protocol with the CSRC and the Ministry of Finance of China, which grants the PCAOB complete access to audit work papers and other information so that it may inspect and investigate PCAOB-registered accounting firms headquartered in Mainland China and Hong Kong.
 On December 15, 2022, the PCAOB issued a report that vacated its December 16, 2021 determination and removed Mainland China and Hong Kong from the list of jurisdictions where it is unable to inspect or investigate completely registered public accounting firms.
-The PCAOB has since then conducted inspections of certain PCAOB-registered public accounting firms headquartered in Mainland China and Hong Kong of certain PCAOB-registered public accounting firms headquartered in Mainland China and Hong Kong of certain PCAOB-registered public accounting firms headquartered in Mainland China and Hong Kong, among other jurisdictions.
+The PCAOB has since then conducted inspections of certain PCAOB-registered public accounting firms headquartered in Mainland China and/or Hong Kong and has found deficiencies in certain of the audits reviewed.
+Each year, the PCAOB will determine whether it can inspect and investigate completely audit firms in Mainland China and Hong Kong, among other jurisdictions.